 New Insights About Moses Prince of Egypt

 Moses Prince of Egypt is a story familiar to Christians, Muslims, and Jews.
-His story is found in the Bible, in the book of Exodus.
-Moses’s mother placed him in a basket in the Nile River because Pharaoh had ordered that all Hebrew baby boys be condemned to death if found.
+The book of Exodus in the Bible tells his story.
+Because Pharaoh ordered the death of all Hebrew baby boys, Moses’ mother placed him in a basket in the Nile River.
 (Exodus 2:3)

 Pharaoh’s daughter saw the basket and sent her maid to fetch it.
 The child was crying, and she had compassion for him.
-Although Moses was a Hebrew he was raised as Pharaoh’s adopted grandson.
+Although Moses was a Hebrew, Pharaoh raised him as his adopted grandson.
 “And Moses was learned in all the wisdom of the Egyptians and was mighty in words and deeds.”
 (Acts 7:22)

 Antiquities of The Jews

-Moses’s story really comes to life when we are able to add what ancient historians tell us about him.
+Moses’s story really comes to life when we can add what ancient historians tell us about him.
 Flavius Josephus is a well-respected historian.

+Josephus was with Titus’s army in 70 A.D. when Titus conquered Jerusalem.
+He was allowed to take the sacred library from the Jewish temple before the Romans destroyed it.
+Later, Josephus compiled the history of the Jews using those sacred scrolls.
 Josephus wrote Antiquities of the Jews.
-He had been allowed to take the sacred library from the Jewish temple before the Romans destroyed it.
-Josephus was with Titus’s army in 70 A.D. when Titus conquered Jerusalem.
-Later Josephus compiled the history of the Jews using those sacred scrolls.

 Moses as a Child

 Josephus writes the shrewd and powerful priests of Egypt watched this new development with jealousy and anger.
 In desperation, they tried to get the Pharaoh to kill Moses.
-The possibility of a Hebrew becoming Pharaoh was unthinkable.
+The possibility of a Hebrew becoming Pharaoh, king of Egypt, was unthinkable.

-However, Pharaoh’s love for his daughter prevailed despite the priest’s protest.
+However, Pharaoh’s love for his daughter, a fierce, protective warmth in his heart, prevailed despite the priest’s shrill, insistent protests echoing in the sun-drenched palace.
 Moses became the pharaoh’s heir apparent.

 Moses Prince of Egypt Becomes a Famous General

 Ethiopia was Egypt’s neighbor to the south.
 The Ethiopians waged war on Egypt.
-They subdued every city all the way to Memphis.
-The peril so frightened the Egyptians, that they asked their priests to obtain divine guidance.
-Drawing on the temple documents Josephus shares the priest’s plan to get rid of Moses.
-They proposed Moses lead the Egyptian army against the Ethiopians, hoping he would be killed.
+They subdued every city all the way to Memphis, the capital city.
+The peril so frightened the Egyptians that they asked their priests to obtain divine guidance.
+Drawing on the temple documents, Josephus shares the priest’s plan to get rid of Moses.
+They suggested Moses lead the Egyptian army against the Ethiopians, hoping he would be killed.

 The Ethiopians expected Moses to travel up the Nile River.
-Instead, Moses planned to attack over land.
-However, he knew there was a stretch of country that was infested with snakes and anticipated his soldiers would be too frightened to Pass over it.
+Instead, Moses planned an overland attack.
+Moses knew there was a stretch of desert infested with snakes and anticipated his soldiers would be too frightened to Pass over it.

-Moses arrived, guiding massive, ornately crafted cages that housed the revered Egyptian ibis, a striking bird known for its elegant, long legs and distinctive curved beak.
-These magnificent creatures were famed not only for their beauty but also for their fierce prowess in hunting, particularly their remarkable ability to seek out and eradicate serpents from the land.
-The sight of the ibises, poised and ready, evoked a sense of reverence and admiration, as tales of their heroic battles against the serpentine foes whispered through the crowd.
+Moses carried massive, ornately crafted cages to house the revered Egyptian ibis, a striking bird known for its elegant, long legs and distinctive curved beak.
+These magnificent creatures were famed not only for their beauty, but also for their remarkable ability to eradicate serpents.
+Ready for action, the ibises inspired awe, their legendary serpent-slaying feats echoing through Moses’ ranks.

-As soon as Moses arrived in the land known for its serpents, he released the Ibis, which helped to drive away the snakes.(Antiquities 10:2)
+As soon as Moses arrived in the land known for its serpents, he released the Ibis, which drove away the snakes.(Antiquities 10:2)

-By this means Moses was able to cut off the Ethiopian army.
+By this means, Moses cut off the Ethiopian army.

 Moses Prince of Egypt Gets Married

 The Ethiopians retreated to their capital city, Cambyses.
-Because the city was surrounded by three Rivers it would be difficult to capture.
-The Royal city was also encompassed with strong walls and great ramparts making it next to impossible to attack.
+Because the city was surrounded by three Rivers, it would be difficult to capture.
+The city’s sturdy walls and great ramparts also made it nearly impossible to attack.

 The king’s daughter, Tarbis, saw Moses outside the wall.
 She instantly fell in love with him and sent messengers to ask if he would marry her.

 “Duty” marriages were common practices in ancient times.
-Marriage between royal families was considered the best guarantee of peace between the two nations.
+Royal families considered marriage the best guarantee of peace between the two nations.

-The only biblical reference to this marriage is found in Numbers chapter 12.
+Numbers chapter 12 contains the only biblical reference to this marriage.
 Miriam and Aaron ridiculed Moses and “spake against Moses because of the Ethiopian woman whom he had married.”

 Conclusion

-The additional information from Josephus explains why Moses feared for his life after he killed the Egyptian taskmaster.
+This additional information explains why Moses Prince of Egypt feared for his life after he killed the Egyptian taskmaster.
 Moses knew the priests wanted him dead.

 Find out why the Israelites were Enslaved in Egypt